hci-a-if-its-2019/assignment-1-natashaval/README.md

 - The user is a female user of Indonesia origin aged about 40 years old.
 - She has relationship as my mother.
 - She prefers to online shop uses mobile application and never open website browser.
+- She is already familiar with Shopee e-commerce
 - She usually buy online products once a month, mainly Home and Living category.

 ## Transcript